 The art and love of making cheese from scratch - it's a beautiful thing.
 And to excite you to take on your very own dairy creations, we dug deep and found some delectable ways you can make your very own at home.

-Don't worry, this doesn't mean you're giving up a life of cheese purchases, but if you're looking for a little DIY food project that is very satisfying, try your hand at these cheese recipes that'll create smiles all round.
+Don't worry, this doesn't mean you're giving up a life of cheese purchases, but if you're looking for a little DIY food project that is very satisfying, try your hand at these cheese recipes that'll create smiles all around.

 Labna or labneh is a Middle Eastern staple.
-It’s made by removing excess whey from salted yoghurt, which results in a velvety, cream cheese-like spread with a lightly sour note.
+It’s made by removing excess whey from salted yoghurt, which results in a velvety, cream cheese-like spread with a slightly sour note.
 It’s eaten on bread and topped with olives, mint, tomato, cucumber and olive oil.

-Silvia Colloca shares this beautiful cheese making by-product!
+Silvia Colloca shares this beautiful cheese-making by-product!
 Here is a recipe for fresh ricotta, that's perfect served warm with toast or drizzled with runny honey or grape must.
 How do you enjoy it?

 For those who already heart haloumi, take it next level by preparing and perfecting your very own slab of salty goodness.
 Great in pies and salads, haloumi needs no back-up as it holds its very own, simply grilled with a little cracked pepper and lemon juice.
 Get Matthew Evans' recipe here.